Join our newsletter for updates and exclusive content!

 All Terrain Tire Upgrades for Ford Transit

-One of the easiest upgrades you can make to your Transit campervan is All Terrain tires.
-Tires with a thicker ply, and deeper tread, will make forest roads, and icy roads a lot easier.
+One of the easiest upgrades you can make to your Transit camper van is All Terrain Tires.
+Tires with a thicker ply and deeper tread will make forest roads, and icy roads a lot easier.
 We personally chose BF Goodrich KO2 All Terrain Tires size LT245/75R16/10 120/116S.
 We use these all year long and have been impressed by their performance in snow, ice, and mud.

 These are 10 ply (E rated tires) with a 30.4″ diameter while the stock tires are 6 ply (C rated tires) with a 28″ diameter.
 Because of the larger diameter, these tires also gave us an additional 2.4″ lift on top of our 2″ QLift.